aprs434/aprs434.github.io/README.md

 - `cs`: the compressed course and speed
 - `T`: the _Compression Type Byte_

-> **⚠ <u>REFRAIN</u> from adding altitude data when being terrestial.
-Do not add any other data nor comments!**
+> **⚠ <u>DO NOT</u> add any altitude data or comment!**
->
+> Any transmitted bytes beyond the `T` _Compression Type Byte_ will result in the loss of the entire geolocation frame <u>by design</u>.
+> Terrestrial objects do not require sending altitude data.
+> Flying objects may alternate the `csT` bytes between altitude and course & speed.
-> Rather, occassionally transmit a _Status Report_.
+> Only if deemed absolutely necessary, transmit any other information with an occassional _Status Report_.

 ## Compressed Text
-> In order to prevent channel congestion, it is crucial to limit the character set of messages.
+In order to prevent channel congestion, it is crucial to limit the character set of messages.
 This allows for more frame compression.
-> In resemblance to Morse code, the character set would contain only 26 Latin lower‑case letters, the 10&nbsp;digits, space and a few punctuation marks and symbols.
+In resemblance to Morse code, the character set would contain only 26 Latin lower‑case letters, the 10&nbsp;digits, space and a few punctuation marks and symbols.
 Limiting the set to 42 characters lets it fit 6 times in the 256 character set of LoRa.

 |character set|amount|
 |:-----------:|:----:|